huggingface/blog/audio-datasets.md

 ### 2. Pre-Processing Function
 One of the hardest aspects of working with audio datasets is preparing the data into the right format for the model.
-Using 🤗 Dataset's [`map`](https://huggingface.co/docs/datasets/v2.6.1/en/process#map) method, we can write a function to pre-process a single sample of the dataset, and then handily apply it to every sample without any code changes!
+Using 🤗 Dataset's [`map`](https://huggingface.co/docs/datasets/v2.6.1/en/process#map) method, we can write a function to pre-process a single sample of the dataset, and then handily apply it to every sample without any code changes.

-Let's first load a processor object from 🤗 Transformers.
+First, let's load a processor object from 🤗 Transformers.
 This processor will take care of pre-processing the audio inputs and tokenising the text.
 The `AutoProcessor` class is used to load a pre-trained processor from a given model checkpoint.
 In the example, we load the processor from OpenAI's [Whisper small.en](https://huggingface.co/openai/whisper-small.en) checkpoint, but you can change this to any model identifier on the Hugging Face Hub: